Karumi/project-quality-assurance/agile-methodology.md

 ### Product Backlog

 The product backlog is an ordered list of all the possible changes that could be made to the product.
-The Product Owner maintains the product backlog on an ongoing basis including its content and order.
+The Product Owner maintains the product backlog including its content and order.

 ### Sprint Backlog